 There is, however, one major personnel change.
 Oppenheimer is Nolan's first movie without distributor Warner Bros since 2002's Insomnia.
 The director has now pitched up with Universal Studios, who will no doubt be eager to capitalise on the filmmaker's enviable, blockbusting track record.
 Few other contemporary directors are able to draw audiences on the basis of their name alone, so will Oppenheimer continue Nolan's run of success?

-Yes, there is – scroll down to check out the moment where 20th-century warfare was reborn in flames.
+Yes, scroll down to check out the stills of Nolan, Murphy, Blunt and Downey Jr, all of which hint at the pivotal moment when 20th-century warfare was reborn in flames.

 Is there a trailer for Oppenheimer?

-Yes, the Oppenheimer trailer has been released, teasing an arresting mixture of monochrome visuals and fiery explosions.
-The trailer was released as a live stream that's counting down to the film's release date.
-Check it out below.
+Yes, the new Oppenheimer trailer has been released (check it out below), teasing an arresting mixture of monochrome visuals and fiery explosions.
+This follows on from the first trailer released in 2022, which presented itself as a live stream ominously counting down to the film's release date.

 When is Oppenheimer released in cinemas?

-Oppenheimer is expected to be released on 21st July 2023.
+Oppenheimer is released on July 21st.
 Excited about the movie?
 Let us know @Cineworld.